 One of the most unique things to do in Puerto Vallarta is to experience parasailing.

-Parasailing can be done all over Vallarta, simply walking along popular beaches will present plenty of opportunities.
+Parasailing can be done all over Vallarta, simply walking along popular beaches like Los Muertos Beach, Playa Mismaloya, Playa Nuevo Vallarta, etc… and you will find plenty of local independent operators.

 You can also book in advance from tour operators by simply searching online.
 The cost is between $50 to $80 USD and the duration is of approximately 15 min.